We're Wired to Take the Path of Least Resistance

 Awareness, in this case and so many cases, is realizing when something’s challenging and deciding not to take the easy way out.

-If you enjoyed this article, sign up for my newsletter to get my articles straight to your inbox.
+If you enjoyed this post, sign up for my newsletter to get my posts straight to your inbox.